Undiluted7027/carbon-footprint-tracker/express.md

 This is the express branch.

-### Progress Update: Added Users Database Model
+### Progress Update: Added Transportation, Waste & Food model with Users Database Model
-### Working On: Models of Categories & Linking with Users
+### Working On: Carbon Metric Functions
-### What's Left: Carbon Metric Finding Algorithm Functions
+### What's Left: Testing database and metrics with a sample quiz

 I am thinking of the following tables/documents for the firestore database.